w3c/wai-intro-atag/content/social-media.md

 ### The Tool Supports the Creation of Accessible Social Experiences

 <p><span class="persona">Persona: </span>
-  Enhamed is a streamer.
-He has no idea about accessibility.
+  Enhamed manages the social media profile of a small business.
+He has just started thinking about the accessibility of the content he uploads.
 </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I get complaints that my links, images and videos are not accessible.
+        I get complaints from customers that our links, images and videos are not accessible.
 I can't do anything about it because my tool does not allow me to add these features.
       </q></span></p>
     </li>
     <li>